aueb-wim/ehr-datafactory-template/README.md

 ./df.py ingest ehr capture --input_folder <input folder> --config_folder <mapping config folder>
 ```

+`--input_folder` we give just the corresponding subfolder name, where the ehr data files are stored, and not the whole path.
+When this flag is skipped the user will be prompted to select one of the existing subfolders in `/data/DataFactory/EHR/input/`.
-As `input folder` and `mapping config folder` we give just the corresponding subfolder name and not the whole path. `Input folder` is where the data files are stored and `mapping config folder` is where the mapping configuration files are stored.
+`--config_folder` we give just the corresponding subfolder name (i.e. `config1`, `config2` etc), where the mapping configuration files are stored, and not the whole path.
+When this flag is skipped the user will be prompted to select one of the existing subfolders in `/opt/DataFactory/mipmap_mappings/capture_step/`.

 #### Harmonization step